East Spencer police chief announces retirement - Salisbury Post

 Alderman Dwayne Holmes said Hovis was a dedicated worker for the town.

-Mayor Barbara Mallett said Hovis has brought unity to the department and renewed important mutual aid agreements .
+Mayor Barbara Mallett said Hovis has brought unity to the department and renewed important mutual aid agreements.

 Alderwoman Deloris High said it was refreshing to see a young Black woman “put her life on the line for the town.”